Joe Krown: Solo career

-In the spring of 2007, Krown started playing every Sunday night at the Maple Leaf Bar (New Orleans, LA) with Walter "Wolfman" Washington (guitar & vocals) and Russell Batiste, Jr. (drums).
-It features Krown playing Hammond B-3 organ where he plays all the bass parts on the organ.
-The trio released a live CD, Live at the Maple Leaf in Oct.
-2008.
+In early 2007, Krown started playing every Sunday night at the Maple Leaf Bar (New Orleans with Walter "Wolfman" Washington (guitar and vocals) and Russell Batiste, Jr. (drums).
+It featured Krown playing Hammond B-3 organ where he plays all the bass parts on the organ.
+The trio released a live CD, Live at the Maple Leaf in October 2008.
 It was produced by Krown and was his first live CD.
-In the fall of 2010, the Trio released Triple Threat, the follow up to Live at the Maple Leaf Bar and their first studio CD.
-The trio released its third album, Soul Understanding for Jazz Fest 2013.
-The Trio was invited to be part of 15 city U.S. tour called "New Orleans Nights" (November 2010).
+In late 2010, the trio released Triple Threat, the follow up to Live at the Maple Leaf Bar and their first studio CD.
+The trio released its third album, Soul Understanding for Jazz Fest in 2013.
+The trio was invited to be part of 15 city U.S. tour called "New Orleans Nights" (November 2010).
 The band was a feature along with Nicholas Payton and Allen Toussaint.
-In the fall of 2017, Wayne Maureau replaced Russell Batiste, Jr. in the Trio.
+In late 2017, Wayne Maureau replaced Russell Batiste, Jr. in the trio.

 After the death of Allen Toussaint in November 2015, Krown was selected to play piano with Toussaint's band for a Toussaint Tribute set at the 2016 New Orleans Jazz & Heritage Festival.
 It featured stars including Bonnie Raitt, Aaron Neville, Irma Thomas, Dr. John and Cyril Neville.

 At the 29th annual WWOZ Piano Night at the New Orleans House of Blues in 2017, Krown appeared as a performer and also played the role of producer selecting other piano players for the event.
 From then on, he was named the permanent producer of the event.

 Krown made his acting debut in the HBO series Treme.
 He did a scene in Season 1, episode 4; "At the Foot of Canal Street" (air date 5/2/10) and Season 3, episode 5; "I Thought I Heard Buddy Bolden Say" (air date 10/21/12).
 He also has music from some of his CDs featured on the show.
 "Moore Women Shuffle" (from Piano Rolls) was featured in "Meet De Boys on the Battlefront" (air date 4/18/10) and "All That and Then Some" (from Exposed) was in "I Thought I Heard Buddy Bolden Say" (air date 10/21/12).
 Krown can also be seen in several episodes of the TNT series Memphis Beat and the De Niro/Stallone movie Grudge Match (2013).